spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/monitoring-ssl-certificates/getting-started.md

 To get started you should [create a monitor](https://docs.spatie.be/laravel-uptime-monitor/v1/monitoring-uptime/getting-started#creating-your-first-monitor).
 To make life easy for you, if the url starts with `https://` the package will automatically enable a certificate check.

-If you want to run an certicate check without running the uptime check you can set `uptime_check_enabled` to `0` in the relevant row in the `monitors` table.
+If you want to run an certificate check without running the uptime check you can set `uptime_check_enabled` to `0` in the relevant row in the `monitors` table.